-Can’t leave infant monkey in rescuer's custody, says Madras High Court
+Can’t leave paralysed infant monkey in custody of vet who rescued it, says Madras High Court

 The monkey (Bonnet Macaque) suffered severe injuries, for which it required proper medical treatment by experts, which can be provided only by the State government, observed the judge.